-- 1.• leads internal training - 2.• trains other staff to become trainers
+- leads internal training - trains other staff to become trainers

-The cEach College/School has a Safeguarding Working PartyCommittee made up of representatives from each area of the College or School and and will include:
+Each College has a Safeguarding Working Party made up of representatives from each area of the College or School and will include:

-- 1.• the Designated Safeguarding Lead(DSL)
+- the Designated Safeguarding Lead(DSL)

-- 2.• the Child Protection Officer(s) (CPOs)
+- the Child Protection Officer(s) (CPOs)

-- 3.• the Lead Trainer
+- the Lead Trainer

-- 4.• E Safety/IT Lead
+- E Safety/IT Lead

-The DSL will be the Chair of this working party and will report directly to the Head of College / Director.
-The role of the College /School Safeguarding Working Partycommittee is to:
+The DSL will be the Chair of this working party and will report directly to the Head of College.
+The role of the College Safeguarding Working Party is to:

-- 1.• Monitor Safeguarding practices within the College. or School - 2.• Develop an action plan encompassing operational practices and strategic development relating to the annual audit. - 3.
-Oversee professional learning with regards to Safeguarding
+- Monitor Safeguarding practices within the College - Develop an action plan encompassing operational practices and strategic development relating to the annual audit. - Oversee professional learning with regards to Safeguarding